Huska69/Grade-calculating-problem/README.md

 Remember grades.py, grades.java should provide you new csv file as a output.
 Compiling command on ubuntu:
 - python3 grades.py
-- javac grade.java after your class file created java grade
+- javac grades.java after your class file created java grade
 2. Rscript, Polyml, Prolog
 Remember your output should be appeared on your consol.
 Compiling command on ubuntu: